 Another area of fees is the add-ons.
 Shopify apps are typically hosted by the third-party provided, so there’s likely a monthly fee.
 Most Magento extensions are integrated with the store and hosted with it.
 Take the popular example of gift cards.
 With Shopify you’d need to upgrade from the “Basic Shopify” plan.
 If that was the only feature you needed then you’d essentially be paying $50/mo just for the feature.

 There’s a plethora of different factors that go into such a decision.
-Additionally, your best option might not even be between Shopify or Magento.
-Our long term history being involved in Los Angeles e-commerce business, we have a vast amount of experience involving many different business sectors.
-We strongly recommend that a client consults with us to help determine the best decision going forward because an important initial decision.
+Additionally, your best option might not even be between a Shopify or Magento store.
+In our long history of ecommerce development, we have a wide experience involving many different business sectors.
+We strongly recommend that you consult an ecommerce developer to help determine the best decision to meets your unique business goals.

 Would you like to continue reading more about our multifaceted e-commerce experience?

-Are you thinking about setting up or improving your e-commerce presence?
-Contact us today and let us help you with our knowledge & experience.
+Are you thinking about setting up or improving your Ecommerce Design and Development presence?
+Contact us and let us help you with our knowledge & experience.